 You may also receive work-related bonuses and a range of other benefits, including access to a company pension scheme, child care vouchers, share save scheme and life assurance.

 Income figures are intended as a guide only.

-Working hours tend to be standard office hours of 9am to 5pm, Monday to Friday.
-However, personal pensions advisers may be required to work occasional early mornings, evenings or weekends to accommodate clients.
+You'll usually work 9am to 5pm, Monday to Friday.
+However, personal pensions advisers may work occasional early mornings, evenings or weekends to accommodate their clients.

 What to expect

-- Work is split between time spent in the office, at a client's home or workplace.
-As a personal pensions adviser you may be able to work from home.
+- Work is split between time spent in the office and at a client's home or workplace.
+Personal pensions advisers may be able to work from home.

-- Pensions consultants are generally employees rather than self-employed, although those working in a broader role as an independent financial adviser (IFA) may work on a self-employed basis.
+- Pensions consultants are generally employees rather than self-employed.
+However, if you work in a broader role as an independent financial adviser (IFA), you may work on a self-employed basis.